inctry/inctry/README.md

 ### Hi there 👋
 ###

-🌱
-I’m currently interested in Front-end. <br>
+🌱 I’m currently interested in Front-end. <br>
-Now  Tencent Front-end Intern.<br>
+🔭 I’m currently working on Tencent as a Front-end Intern.<br>
 Knowing a little about Vue and React.

 <!--